github/hotkey/README.md

 By default, hotkeys are extracted from a target element's `data-hotkey` attribute, but this can be overridden by passing the hotkey to the registering function (`install`) as a parameter.

+## How is this used on GitHub?

+All shortcuts (for example `g i`, `.`, `Meta+Shift+k`) within GitHub use this feature to declare the shortcut in server side templates.
+This is used on almost every page on GitHub.
 ## Installation

 ```